Blogging is fun and has the potential to make you great money.

 Here you will find every product on Amazon and the option to generate an affiliate link.
 The standard link types are text, image, and text plus image.
 Click “Get link” to choose one of these.

 This will bring you to the customize page.
 Choose your options and then copy the code it generates.
-You will need to paste this into WordPress, Weebly, or whichever blogging platform that you use.
+You will need to paste this into WordPress, Weebly, or whichever blogging platform you use.

 Don’t place too many affiliate links in your content, though.
 Google doesn’t like it and neither do your readers.
 Stick to a couple of relevant products sprinkled through, and will get you some nice passive income.